Lipid-anchored protein: S-palmitoylation

 S-palmitoylation (i.e. attachment of palmitic acid) is a reversible protein modification in which a palmitic acid is attached to a specific cysteine residue via thioester linkage.
 The term S-acylation can also be used when other medium and long fatty acids chains are also attached to palmitoylated proteins.
 No consensus sequence for protein palmitoylation has been identified.
 Palmitoylated proteins are mainly found on the cytoplasmic side of the plasma membrane where they play a role in transmembrane signaling.
 The palmitoyl group can be removed by palmitoyl thioesterases.
 It is believed that this reverse palmitoylation may regulate the interaction of the protein with the membrane and thus have a role in signaling processes.
 Furthermore, this allows for the regulation of protein subcellular localization, stability and trafficking.
 An example in which palmitoylation of a protein plays a role in cell signaling pathways is in the clustering of proteins in the synapse.
 When the postsynaptic density protein 95 (PSD-95) is palmitoylated, it is restricted to the membrane and allows it to bind to and cluster ion channels in the postsynaptic membrane.
 Thus, palmitoylation can play a role in the regulation of neurotransmitter release.

 Palmitoylation mediates the affinity of a protein for lipid rafts and facilitates the clustering of proteins.
 The clustering can increase the proximity of two molecules.
 Alternatively, clustering can sequester a protein away from a substrate.
-For example, palmitoylation of phospholipase D (PLD) sequesters the enzyme away from its substrate phosphatidylcholine.
-When cholesterol levels decrease or PIP2 levels increase the palmitate mediated localization is disrupted, the enzyme trafficks to PIP2 where it encounters its substrate and is active by substrate presentation.
+For example, palmitoylation of phospholipase D sequesters the enzyme away from its substrate phosphatidylcholine.
+When cholesterol levels decrease or PIP_{2} levels increase the palmitate mediated localization is disrupted, the enzyme trafficks to PIP_{2} where it encounters its substrate and is active by substrate presentation.